DavidHe1127/Mr.He_HandBook/DevOps/Security/cryptography.md

 Biggest diff is hashing is one way operation hence irreversible. i.e salt and sha256 (hash function) whilst encrypting is 2 ways.

+### Signing

+1. Sender side

+- You have a message: "Hello Bob, meet me at 5 PM."
+- Compute a hash of the message.
+- Encrypt the hash with your private key → this is the digital signature.

+Send both:

+[Original message] + [Digital signature]

+2. Recipient side

+- Receives message + signature.
+- Computes the hash of the received message themselves.
+- Decrypts the signature using the sender’s public key → retrieves the hash the sender generated.

+Compare the two hashes:

+- If they match → message is authentic and untampered.
+- If they don’t → message was altered or not from the claimed sender.

+The message itself is directly readable—they don’t need the signature to “decode” it because it was sent in plain text.

+If you want to keep the message secret, you’d encrypt the entire message (not just the hash) using the recipient’s public key.
+Only the recipient can decrypt it with their private key.

 ### Symmetric vs Asymmetric Key

 - Asymmetric Key is primarily used to authenticate comms between 2 parties over untrusted network.